LeiamNashRebirth/Izumi/README.md

 <br> Disclaimer <br> <br> I am not responsible if your account gets banned for spammy activities such as sending lots of messages to people you don't know, sending messages very quickly, sending spammy looking URLs, logging in and out very quickly.
 Be responsible Facebook citizens

 <br> Warning <br> <br> This bot is not program for low knowledge about networking, personal messenger bot is not existing on messenger
-witch mean this program is highly illegal so you need knowledge about scripting feature to understand how it is works
+which mean this program is highly illegal so you need knowledge about scripting feature to understand how it is works

 <br> Description
 - [ ] [Akiara](https://github.com/LeiamNashRebirth/Akiara)
-> Bot Akiara is my first project about networking however this bot doesn't support encrypted C3C, also the file is running on `appstate.json` witch mean this script feature is not advance vs what you think but the commanding file is have a fastest [Server](https://github.com/LeiamNashRebirth/Server) that support `MP3` `MP4` `PNG` and `MANY` `MORE` advance commanding <br> [Instruction for installation](#akiara-and-kimiko-)
+> Bot Akiara is my first project about networking however this bot doesn't support encrypted C3C, also the file is running on `appstate.json` which mean this script feature is not advance vs what you think but the commanding file is have a fastest [Server](https://github.com/LeiamNashRebirth/Server) that support `MP3` `MP4` `PNG` and `MANY` `MORE` advance commanding <br> [Instruction for installation](#akiara-and-kimiko-)